jwds1978/jwds1978.github.io/_posts/2017-04-21-some-thoughts-about-abuse-anger-and-victimization.md

 <p>
   I've had my own personal experiences with abusive relationships over the years, and more recently, have been witness to varying abuse as a third-party.&nbsp;
   Such recent events are what prompted me to write this article.&nbsp; Originally, I'd not intended for it to be as long as it ended up being&hellip;&nbsp; Once
-  I started writing it, the words simply kept coming.
+  I started writing it, the words simply kept flowing.
 </p>
 <p>
   A friend, who I'll refer to as Claire Powers, recently left an abusive and controlling relationship with a fucktard whom I'll reference as Jonathon